Facebook officially rebrands as Meta, outlines plans for its sprawling “metaverse”

 Posted by Andrew Bosworth (Boz) on Thursday, October 28, 2021

-The Facebook platform itself remains unchanged, with the titular app and website set continue under the same name it always had.
+The Facebook platform itself remains unchanged, with the titular app and website set to continur under the same name it always had.
 The difference is that rather than stand as the company’s main focus, it will now be positioned as one of many products under a larger brand.

 Facebook’s stock had taken a tumble earlier this month when a global outage affected Facebook and all its other apps, which also meant that Oculus Quest users were left unable to access their VR games.